“Link-worthy content is the last thing you need to get links.”

-Hardware, software and content development capabilities are required to develop link worthy contents.
+Hardware, software, and content development capabilities are required to develop link-worthy content.

-If your client is not a SME, then you have to hire one.
+If your client is not an SME, then you have to hire one.

-Since you are a SEO and not a SME, so acquiring basic knowledge of the domain (like chiropractic) is not good enough to network with chiropractors and establish your authority in the chiropractic industry (which will later help you in making your contents go viral and acquiring links).
+Since you are an SEO and not an SME, so acquiring basic knowledge of the domain (like chiropractic) is not good enough to network with chiropractors and establish your authority in the chiropractic industry (which will later help you in making your contents go viral and acquiring links).

-You need to hire a person(s) who practice/study chiropractic and who can guide you with your contents, help in networking and establishing your authority in the chiropractic industry.
+You need to hire a person(s) who practice/study chiropractic and who can guide you with your content, help in networking, and establishing your authority in the chiropractic industry.